ctm/mb2-doc/README.md

 increased the chance of me having written this server, even though their influence has mostly been indirect.

-I will reward _fairly_ early play-testers with low player ids on craftpoker.com when it goes live.
-For now the player ids are handed out sequentially, but the database is now recording enough information for for me to know who is testing and who isn't, so getting a low player-id and not playing will not result in a low player-id on craftpoker.com.
+I will reward early play-testers with low player ids on craftpoker.com when it goes live.
+On https://devctm.com:8081 player ids are handed out sequentially, but the database is recording enough information for for me to know who is testing and who isn't.
+I'll use that, and other, info to hand out ids 90-99 on craftpoker.com.
+If that sounds confusing, just ask me about it and I'll do a better job explaining.
+My nickname is `deadhead`.

 ### The database not yet keeping score